List of patrol vessels of the United States Navy: Patrol craft, control (PCC)

 Thirty-five submarine chasers (PC) were converted into amphibious landing control vessels during World War II and reclassified as Patrol Craft, Control after the war.

 Patrol craft escort, and patrol craft escort rescue (PCE, PCER)

+The Patrol Craft Escort Rescue (PCER), which were intended to rescue crews from ships attacked in convoys, were originally intended to be designated as Convoy Rescue Craft (APR), but this was designation was abandoned.